aptech/docs/docs/CR-gdaLoad.rst

         .. csv-table::
             :widths: auto

-            "0", "do not force a type change on any variables in the workspacewhen modifying."
+            "0", "do not force a type change on any variables in the workspace when modifying."
-            "1", "force a type change on a variable in the workspace when modifyingit with the data in a variable of the same name in the data file.
-Note that if  ftypes is set to 1, gdaLoadwill follow regular type change rules.
-The types of sparse matrixand structure variables will NOT be changed."
+            "1", "force a type change on a variable in the workspace when modifying it with the data in a variable of the same name in the data file.
+Note that if  *ftypes* is set to 1, :func:`gdaLoad` will follow regular type change rules.
+The types of sparse matrix and structure variables will NOT be changed."

     :type ftypes: scalar

-    :param errh: controls the error handling of gdaLoad:
+    :param errh: controls the error handling of :func:`gdaLoad`:

         .. csv-table::
             :widths: auto